Overwatch seasonal events: Special challenges

 Character-specific challenges are not run on a regular schedule but generally are released alongside new narrative pieces of lore for that character.
 They feature new cosmetic items that a player can earn either through playing and winning matches in-game and/or through watching Overwatch players on streaming media during the set period.

 Quick-play Hacked

 Offered during limited times since January 2024, a special Quick-play mode has been added to the game for limited time.
 Under the auspices that Sombra has hacked the game, these modes change the rules of the game, which Blizzard uses in part to test new gameplay ideas.
 For example, the first Hacked event sped up the game by reducing respawn and capture timers.

 Competitive Drives

 Blizzard introduced Drives in Season 12.
-Lasting for a single weekend, players have the opportunity to earn competitive points and a special name marker by playing in competitive modes.
+Lasting for a single weekend at the end of a season, players have the opportunity to earn competitive points and a special name marker by playing in competitive modes.
 Wins grant points, while losses cost about half the points one would have gained from a win.
 Rewards are earned on reaching certain scoring levels, and players cannot loss points to fall below these checkpoints.